Testamentary trust

 A testamentary trust (sometimes referred to as a will trust or trust under will) is a trust which arises upon the death of the testator, and which is specified in their will.
 A will may contain more than one testamentary trust, and may address all or any portion of the estate.
+A testamentary trust is an irrevocable trust established and funded pursuant to the terms of a deceased person's will.

 Testamentary trusts are distinguished from inter vivos trusts, which are created during the settlor's lifetime.

 There are four parties involved in a testamentary trust: